ksu-hmi/Hopsital-Bed-Tracker/README.md

-# Ambulance-Tracker
+# Hospital Bed Tracker
-Application that will allow patients and their family members to locate ambulance available in the vicinity and send a pickup request to the driver.
+Application that will  assist in keeping track of beds available for the patients in the nearest hopsital location.